 Front End Development & UX Design

 Writing in CSS & HTML has always been a hobby of mine– creating websites, in general, has been something I’ve done in the background.
-But recently, I was able to contribute my code to a project by Science and Arts Engagement NY.
+During the COVID-19 pandemic, I was able to contribute my code to a project by Science and Arts Engagement NY.
 The project titled Dunk!
 The Science of Basketball is an online exhibition where I was able to build an identity program to brand the website and write CSS stylesheets and SVG elements that were integrated into the final build.
 Click here to view the exhibition.

 The site uses a number of elements as overlaying windows, it was important that this was reactive to screen size, and content would adjust accordingly.

 During the 2018 U.S. Midterm elections I got involved with a grassroots congressional campaign and had the opportunity to re-brand the entirety of the campaign’s look.
 Through trial and error I developed a visual style for all our communication on web, video, billboards, social media graphics, and in print.

 Heading a small team, I wrote, produced, and art directed a motion media series to add another way for our campaign to have visually engaging content.

 When I was new to learning CSS, Adobe XD was a solid learning resource to try out UI design ideas.